jonfrank/Data-Collection-Pipeline-project/README.md

 **Scraper** is a Python library for scraping data from a campsite website.
 This is the second project in AiCore - a webscraper based on Selenium.
 I've chosen to get campsite data as my test case, from [pitchup.com](https://pitchup.com/campsites/England).

-Relies on local copy of AWS credentials and access to the bucket (as configure near the top of the file).
+Relies on local copy of AWS credentials and access to the bucket (as configured near the top of the file).

+## Docker

+Build it just with `docker build .`

+AWS credentials need to be supplied as env vars at time of `docker run`

 ## Installation